Ramco Systems: Global Payroll Software

 In 2022, Ramco Systems formed a partnership with the Australian financial technology company Wagestream, which allowed employees to track their financial statistics through a single platform.
 In the same year, it also began implementing its payroll and HR solutions at Kudu Company for Food and Catering, a Saudi Arabian restaurant chain.

 In February 2023, Ramco Systems launched Payce, a platform-based payroll software.
 In November 2023, Deloitte Touche Tohmatsu India LLP partnered with Ramco Systems to combine Ramco's payroll solution with Deloitte's advisory and managed services.

 In January 2024, Ramco Systems partnered with BDO India LLP, a professional services organization in India to serve as the technology platform provider for BDO India’s payroll and managed services.

+In August 2026, Ramco Systems implemented its Payce platform for Cromwell Property Group, supporting the company's payroll operations in Australia.

 Aviation software

 Ramco Systems provides aviation maintenance software for civil and defense clients.

 Ramco Systems’ ERP products such as its Aviation ERP also make use of artificial intelligence and machine learning.

 Its aviation software was also adopted by Iraqi Airways in the year 2021.

 Ramco Systems began supplying version 5.9 of its aviation maintenance and engineering suite to General Atomics Aeronautical Systems for use in its SkyGuardian Global Support Solutions program in 2022.

 In 2023, Etihad Airways announced that it would also be implementing Ramco Systems’ Aviation Suite V5.9 at the MRO Middle East conference.
 Philippine Airlines joined Etihad Airways in using Aviation Suite V5.9 in the same year.
 In the same year, they also signed a deal with Australian technology company Nova Systems to develop material resource planning (MRP) software for Nova Systems.
 In the same year, Ramco Systems entered a strategic partnership with Airbus Helicopters SAS to develop an MIS Data Pack Connector.

 In April 2024, Korean Air announced that it was collaborating with Ramco Aviation to implement Ramco Aviation Suite at Korean Air’s Engine Maintenance Center.

+In March 2026, Ramco Systems announced that the Tata Advanced Systems Limited (TASL) has selected its aviation MRO software for the MRO facility that is under construction to support the C-130J Super Hercules fleet of the Indian Air Force.
+The software will manage all aspects of the facility's operation, including contract and quote management, maintenance planning, hangar and component maintenance, supply chain management, engineering and quality, as well as customer billing.